syryz/MacLike-Discord/README.md

 - [ ] **Theme Settings Plugin**: Streamline customization options

 ### Known Issues
 - Switching between light and dark themes removes transparency.
+This is an issue with Discord/Vencord's implementation, so it cannot be fixed on my end.

 ### Credits
 - Inspiration from macOS apps